My IBM Log in Subscribe

 Portability

-Businesses can relocate VMs as needed among the physical computers in a network.
+Businesses can relocate VMs as needed among the physical computer systems in a network.
 This capability makes it possible to allocate workloads to servers with spare computing power.
 VMs can even move between on-premises and cloud environments, making them useful for hybrid cloud scenarios where you share computing resources between your data center and a cloud service provider.

 Flexibility